-As of December 31, 2008 and December 31, 2007, the Company had approximately \$6.1 million and \$4.0 million, respectively, of total unrecognized tax benefits, including \$1.3 million and \$0.8 million, respectively, of accrued interest and penalties.
+As of December 31, 2009 and 2008, the Company had approximately \$10.2 million and \$6.1 million, respectively, of total unrecognized tax benefits, including \$3.2 million and \$1.3 million, respectively, of accrued interest and penalties.
 Interest and penalties related to unrecognized tax benefits are recorded in income tax expense.
 If recognized, all amounts of unrecognized tax benefits would have resulted in a reduction of income tax expense, impacting the effective income tax rate.

-The Company's foreign subsidiaries file income tax returns in various foreign jurisdictions.
+The Company's foreign subsidiaries file income tax returns in various jurisdictions.
 Certain of these foreign subsidiaries have unrecognized tax benefits related to transfer pricing policies that existed in prior years.
 The statute of limitations expired in these foreign jurisdictions in 2008, which resulted in the recognition of approximately \$0.5 million of benefit.

 Generally, all tax years are open for examination by the major taxing jurisdictions to which the Company is subject including federal, state and foreign jurisdictions due to net operating losses and the limited number of prior year audits by taxing jurisdictions.
-The Company is currently under tax examination by the U.S. Internal Revenue Service for the tax year ended December 31, 2006.
+The Company is currently under tax examination by the United States Internal Revenue Service for the tax year ended December 31, 2006.